-The Highland Council GLP 2024-2029 sets out a formal structure for strengthening current developments and introducing new initiatives and clear targets.
-This is supported through The Highland Council Programme and Performance Plan.
+The Highland Council GLP 2024-29 sets out a formal structure for strengthening current developments and introducing new initiatives and clear targets.
+This is supported through The Highland Council Programme and Corporate Plan.

-The Council's Gaelic Team is based in the People Service, and has corporate responsibility for Gaelic Plan strategic development and delivery.
-The Chief Officer for Education (Primary) is the Strategic Lead Officer for Gaelic.
+The Council's Gaelic Team is based in the Education and Learning Service, and the Performance and Governance Service has corporate responsibility for Gaelic Plan strategic development and delivery.
+The Executive Chief Officer for Performance and Governance is the Strategic Lead Officer for Gaelic.